RedShkes/message-logger/README.md

 - Make sure you've set the webhook channel to where the message are going to be logged in.
 - Click run and wait for all the dependencies to be installed
 - And you're good to go!

+-if you want to use replit, here you go https://replit.com/@RavagerCodes/Message-Logger-discordjs-v14?v=1